Car bomb kills two in Somali capital

 In late September, al Shabaab withdrew from the southern port of Kismayu, their last major urban stronghold, a retreat that signalled their demise as a quasi-conventional military force.
 The rebels vowed to step up a campaign of suicide bombings and hit-and-run attacks.

-(Reporting by Abdirahman Hussein, Abdi Sheikh and Duncan Miriri in Nairobi; Writing by Richard Lough; Editing by Angus Macswan and Jason Webb)
+(Reporting by Abdirahman Hussein and Abdi Sheikh; Writing by Richard Lough; Editing by Angus Macswan)

 SHANGHAI A fierce blaze at a hotel in southeastern China killed 10 people, the official Xinhua news agency said in a post on its official microblog on Saturday.